Quiet nights – Quero a vida sempre assim – parte 3

 Some readers might think me somewhat morbid because of my fascination with cemeteries.
 Perhaps that’s so.
 But there’s also more to it.
 Whatever our differences, all humans, all living things share death.
 Humans, in particular, also share funeral rituals.
 While the evidence is considered inconclusive, archaeologists have discovered Neanderthal skeletons as old as 300,000 years across Europe and western Asia buried under a layer of flower pollen.
 The earliest undisputed human burial dates back an estimated 100,000 years.

 and, in this instance, it prompted a discussion between Jill and me about the changing mores of formality.
-(We don’t know if the level of informal dress we saw in this particular funeral is typical in Rio or whether it is a recent development or reflects a longer-term norm but we both noted the increasing informality of both American and English funerals.)
+(We don’t know if the level of informal dress we saw in this particular funeral is typical in Rio or whether it is a recent development or reflects a longer-term norm but we both noted the increasing informality of both American and UK funerals.)
 Cemetery visits also allow me some measure of exploring the similarities and the sometimes subtle differences in the ways that different cultures choose to memorialize their dead.
 I’ll also look for evidence of recent visits from survivors – candles, flowers, pebbles, and the like because that too makes a cultural statement.

 I am also drawn to cemeteries that hold, as many do, interesting works of art